ray-project/ray/doc/source/workflows/basics.rst

     print(ray.get(output_ref))

 Each node in the original DAG becomes a workflow task.
-Workflow tasks behave similarly to Ray tasks.
-They are executed in a parallel and distributed way.
-Besides, checkpoints will be added between two tasks automatically which allows the code to be able to resume from the place where it failed.
-Now you can run fault-tolerant Ray without needing external workflow systems.
+You can think of workflow tasks as wrappers around Ray tasks that insert *checkpointing logic* to ensure intermediate results are durably persisted.
+This enables workflow DAGs to always resume from the last successful task on failure.

 Setting workflow options
 ------------------------

 You can directly set Ray options to a workflow task just like a normal Ray remote function.
-To set workflow-specific options, you can use ``workflow.options`` either as a decorator or as an option feeding dictionary:
+To set workflow-specific options, use ``workflow.options`` either as a decorator or as kwargs to ``<task>.options``:

 .. code-block:: python